ugurmuslim/Case-Questions-Cycle-Crystal/README.md

 Every request must have token header for user authentication.
 Depending on the user's gender responses vary.

-Shared example requests with Har file
+Shared example requests with Har file.

+For test purposes first question dates is added to crystalBallQuestions table.